romm27/unity-visual-novel-framework/README.md

 ## Important!

 > Note: Currently, there is an issue where even Arcs without dialogue must have an empty **Scene Voices** entry that matches the Arc index in order for the VNP scripts to compile correctly.

+## Notes

 > Note: Creating ScriptableObjects for Backgrounds is not strictly required at this time.

 # Project Setup Instructions